 The Hord Coplan Macht Cool Box is a place to get to know some of the people and personalities who are delivering great ideas and leading work for our clients.
-In the Cool Box today: Valerie Caruolo a Project Architect in the Higher Education Studio.
+In the Cool Box today: Valerie Caruolo a Designer in our DC Metro office’s Higher Education Studio.

 What aspect of architecture drew you to the profession in particular?